eidietrich/hln-data-jupyter-tutorial/README.md

 - `python-intro.ipynb` - Start here if you're brand new to coding
 - `jupyter-intro.ipynb` - Start here if you're new to Jupyter Notebooks
-- `pandas-intro.ipynb` - **TK** Introduction to the Pandas data analysis library, which equips Python with data wrangling tools
+- `pandas-intro.ipynb` - Introduction to the Pandas data analysis library, which equips Python with data wrangling tools
-- `demo-pandas-data-cleaning` - **TK** Demo notebook showing some methods for cleaning data with Pandas
-- `demo-pandas-data-exploration` - **TK** Demo notebook showing some methods for exploring data with Pandas
-- `demo-data-scraping` - **TK** Demo showing how to use TK Scraping library to fetch data from TK Source
+- `demo-data-scraping` - Demo using requests library to fetch list of 2020 statewide candidates from Montana COPP website
-- `demo-altair-data-visualiztion` - **TK** Demo showing how to use the Altair library to visualize data
+- `demo-altair-data-visualiztion` - Demo showing how to use the Altair library to visualize data

-- `data/` - Folder with tutorial data files
+- `data/` - Folder with some data files to play with
 - `README.md` - The text you're reading right now
 - `.gitignore` - A Git/GitHub housekeeping file; feel free to ignore